rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 <input type="checkbox" class="checkbox inline"> Click the close button on the window and confirm that the program exits.

-In this test, the `startup` and `update` methods don't add any significant functionality.
+In this test, the `startup` and `update` methods don't add any functionality.
 But we include them here because `Test_2_1` extends the `WindowApp` abstract class and must implement its interface.
 The next test we write will have more interesting content for these two methods.

 # Drawing a Point